eigenhombre/smallscheme/README.md

 ## Caveat

 Not a production-ready language implementation -- error messages and performance in particular may not be the best.
+Features used in later parts of SICP may not be available yet.
+I have been implementing them roughly in the order they are introduced.

 # Local Development